geekdann/geekdann/README.md

 🏳️‍🌈 Like to work/study with people from differents cultures and genres.

-🏳️ I feel a strong passion to English Language.
+🏳️ I feel a strong passion to learn every-day.

 💯 SelfLearner ❤️ Love Feedback 💪 Grow Faster!